That Time Oasis Split Their Audience With ‘Be Here Now’

-Oasis were at the height of their fame — and pretty much the biggest rock ‘n’ roll band in the world — by the time they hit London’s famed Abbey Road Studios in 1996 to begin working on Be Here Now, the much-anticipated follow-up to their breakthrough release, (What’s the Story) Morning Glory?
+Oasis were at the height of their stardom — and pretty much the biggest rock ‘n’ roll band in the world — by the time they hit London’s famed Abbey Road Studios in 1996 to begin working on Be Here Now, the much-anticipated follow-up to their breakthrough release, (What’s the Story) Morning Glory?

 The first few days of recording Be Here Now were, in the words of the album’s producer, Owen Morris, “f—ing awful,” and he suggested to guitarist and songwriter Noel Gallagher that the band abandon the session.
 “He just shrugged and said it would be all right,” Morris continued.
 “So on we went.”

 That statement pretty much sums up the making of Be Here Now, an album hailed as a masterpiece when it dropped on Aug.
 21, 1997, though it quickly saw its reputation diminish since.
 It’s one of the biggest and fastest-selling British albums of all time — it moved 365,000 units on its first day out and debuted at No. 1 in more than a dozen countries around the globe — and also is considered one of the most bloated and overwrought, an album conceived in folly from the ego-driven minds of Noel Gallagher and his younger brother, singer Liam.

 While Morning Glory expanded on the raw edge of Oasis’ 1994 debut Definitely Maybe with lush orchestration and epic arrangements that spawned hits like ‘Wonderwall,” “Don’t Look Back in Anger” and “Champagne Supernova,” on Be Here Now, Oasis mostly managed to skip right past ambition and focus solely on overblown excess.
 One reason?
 The insane amount of drugs they were consuming at the time.